thomasWeise/aitoa/book/introduction/examples/jssp/README.md

 ## Example: Job Shop Scheduling Problem {#sec:jsspExample}

-Another typical optimization task arises in manufacturing, namely the assignment ("scheduling") of tasks ("jobs") to machines and start times.
+Another typical optimization task arises in manufacturing, namely the assignment ("scheduling") of tasks ("jobs") to machines and start times&nbsp;[@P2016STAAS].
 In the basic *Job Shop Scheduling Problem* (JSSP)&nbsp;[@GLLRK1979OAAIDSASAS; @LLRKS1993SASAAC; @L1982RRITTOMS; @T199BFBSP], we have factory ("shop") with several machines.
 We receive a set of customer orders for products which we have to produce.
 We know the exact sequence in which each product/order needs to pass through the machines and how long it will need at each machine.